 Although I would love to be a full-time content creator, I am doing this as a side hustle.
 I am a one-person team for the most part when it comes to filming, planning, performing and editing.
 I ask for help at times, but only when it’s necessary.
 As for my brand, the name ‘Woman.Driven’, I pretty much picked a name that meant, I am a woman that loves to drive.
 My brand really comes down to anyone that wants to learn, can.

 It’s been 1 year and 8 months since I’ve been on YouTube.
-Not a long time, but not short either considering how that platform transforms and evolves on the monthly bases.
+Not a long time, but not short either considering how that platform transforms and evolves monthly.
 Before I started my channel, I always wanted to create one related to cars.
 I will say I attempted it a few years back; however, I never uploaded any of the videos.
 I got cold feet and left it alone for some time.
-At the time, I just focused on Instagram as the platform just required pictures.
+At that time, I just focused on Instagram as the platform just required pictures.
 I did not have to speak or show what I did.

 When I first started, I kept expenses low as I did not know how things would turn out.
 My editing software of choice was Camtasia.
 It was easy to use; however, not the best when it comes to real editing.
 It did fine for a bit until I upgraded to Adobe Premiere.
 It took some time to learn how to use Adobe, but with YouTube at your fingertips, learning was easier.
 I will say it takes time to figure out an editing style.